-January 25: Day Seven
+January 25: Day Seven of the Second Ceasefire

 - 4 female Israeli soldiers were released in exchange for the release of 200 Palestinian prisoners including dozens serving life sentences for murdering Israelis. - Their release included a show of force by HAMAS demonstrating the terrorist group's continued power in Gaza - Residents of Northern Gaza were supposed to be allowed to return home but because a remaining female Israeli civilian was not released, Israel delayed this concession.
-US security contractors were set to conduct security checks of Gazans returning home by car
+US private security contractors were set to conduct security checks of Gazans returning home by car

-4 hostages released on January 25, 2025 pictured from left to right: Liri Albag, Karina Ariev, Daniella Gilboa, and Naama Levy
+4 hostages released on January 25, 2025 pictured L-R: Liri Albag, Karina Ariev, Naama Levy, and Daniella Gilboa (who also holds Bulgarian citizenship).